Attorney for the Child in New York: What Parents Need to Know

 Does the AFC always follow what the child says they want?

 Not always.
 The AFC represents the child’s expressed wishes unless following those wishes would place the child at risk.
 For younger children who lack the maturity to form a considered preference, the AFC substitutes their own judgment about what serves the child’s best interests.
-As children grow older — generally, courts give increasing weight to the preferences of children over age 12 — the AFC is more likely to advocate for what the child wants.
+As children grow older — generally, courts give increasing weight to a child's preference as the child grows older and more mature — there is no fixed age — the AFC is more likely to advocate for what the child wants.

 Who pays the Attorney for the Child?